sunilkalmadi/healthcare-ml-course/README.md

 Sunil Kalmady Vasu, PhD
 Adjunct Professor, Computing Science
-University of Alberta
+University of Alberta, Edmonton, Canada
 kalmady@ualberta.ca

 ## Citation

 If you use or adapt these materials, please cite this repository using the metadata in `CITATION.cff`.

-## License

-This project is licensed under the MIT License.
-See `LICENSE` for details.